telco2011/mcp-backlog-md/backlog/tasks/task-13 - MCP-Tool-Bug-Fix.md

 The issue is in the parseCommand function in commandExecutor.ts.
 A partial fix was implemented but needs completion to properly handle quoted arguments.
 The current approach using simple string splitting doesn't respect quoted boundaries.

+### Considerations

+You can use the deepwiki mcp tool to review the MrLesk/Backlog.md repository documentation to see how backlog command works.
+After the changes are done and the build is done, you must reconnect the mcp-backlog-md-local mcp tool and you can use it to check if the changes work.

 ## Error Examples

 - `"error: too many arguments for 'create'.
 Expected 1 argument but got 19"` when creating tasks with multi-word titles